 The designs selected were generally appalling.
 Light bounces in from the bay only to hit a grey wall of squat housing flecked with tiny, tiny windows designed to exclude life and light.
 They convert that light and warmth into internal dinge.
 More recent housing, especially to the west, features picture windows, colour and space, but the damage in the centre is locked in: any changes – extensions and other modifications – must be carried out in the spirit of the original misconceived brutal style so as to preserve architectural consistency.
 It’s only the planning department that thinks that consistency trumps beauty.

-Fly tipping and litter blight the area, further depressing the enjoyment and expectations of its inhabitants.
+Fly tipping and litter blight the area, further depressing the gaiety of the Swansea nation.
 The people who throw the stuff down are the villains, but they are aided and abetted by a council that makes no serious attempt to tackle the problem.
 It should not be that difficult to come up with a plan and some resources – bins, wardens, communication, enforcement etc – and make a huge difference, but the will does not appear to be there.
 We’d all chip in and rally round – businesses, residents, the civic-minded – if only there were something to rally around.